 - From the first half of FY2020:

-- Hold gatherings of employees taking childcare leave ahead of their reinstatement (twice a year)
+- Hold gatherings of employees taking childcare leave of absence ahead of their reinstatement (twice a year)

-- Explanations of the work and family balancing system, exchanges of opinion with employees who have taken childcare leave, exchanges of information among employees taking childcare leave, provision of information regarding postpartum care from an industrial doctor, individual consultations, etc.
+(Explanations of the work and family balancing system, exchanges of opinion with employees who have taken childcare leave of absence, exchanges of information among employees taking childcare leave of absence, provision of information regarding postpartum care from an industrial physician, individual consultations, etc.) - From the first half of FY2021:

 - Set up an internal webpage regarding information on work and family balancing support